 My Origin Story as a Visual Artist.

-I had a good career as an advertising copywriter, writing for TV, radio, print, digital, billboards, and doing my best to avoid direct mail.
+I had a good career as an advertising copywriter, writing for TV, video, digital, radio, print, outdoor, and doing my best to avoid direct mail.

 Then one day my good friend Dave offered to loan my wife and me a large painting his daughter had created, and we had long admired.
 We accepted and hung the artwork in our living room.